CIRCUS CONSERVATORY OF AMERICA

-Circus Conservatory of America is distinguished by its dedication to training students to become both rigorous masters of the circus arts and educated artists.
-Through the benefits of a progressive liberal arts education, rooted in the academic traditions and adapted to meet the needs of kinesthetic learners, students gain the skills needed to understand, analyze, and construct the many aspects of circus creation and production.
+Circus Conservatory of America is dedicated to training students to become both masters of the circus arts and educated global citizens.
+Through the benefits of a progressive liberal arts education, rooted in the academic traditions and adapted to meet the needs of both traditional and non-traditional learners, students gain the skills needed to understand, analyze, and construct the many aspects of circus creation and production.
 Graduates will leave the Conservatory with the skills necessary to manage diverse careers in the performing arts.